jaimegonzalezfabregas/lista_de_la_compra/README.md

 Or download the latest APK from the [Releases Section](https://github.com/jaimegonzalezfabregas/lista_de_la_compra/releases/latest).

 This is a shopping list app, with integrated meals scheduler.
 It features local sync, that is, synchronization between instances without the need of a central server.
+A headless server is also provided.

 ## Architecture